ataylor89/unix_wisdom/terminal.md

 Once the Terminal application launches, it will show up in the Dock.

-To keep Terminal in the dock, you can right-click the Terminal icon, select options, and select "Keep in Dock"
+To keep Terminal in the dock, you can right-click the Terminal icon, select options, and select "Keep in Dock".

 ## How does Terminal work?